Charging credit cards to the limit can be a recipe for ruined credit.

 4. It’s harder to dig out of debt

 It’s hard enough to cut back on expenses and purchases while you try to knock out a pesky $1,000 balance on a credit card.
 But when all your cards are maxed out, so you owe thousands of dollars in credit card debt, it’s really hard to dig your way out.

-Not only will you have to make big financial sacrifices if you ever want to get out of debt, you’ll also carry the weight and stress of your money troubles into work and your relationships.
+Not only will you have to make big financial sacrifices if you ever want to get out of debt, but you’ll also carry the weight and stress of your money troubles into work and your relationships.

 Find out: How to Get Rid of Credit Card Debt